East Melbourne

 East Melbourne is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-East Melbourne's population was approximately 5,261 as of February 2026.
-This figure represents an increase of 365 people, a 7.5% rise since the 2021 Census which recorded a population of 4,896.
-The change is inferred from the estimated resident population of 5,222 in June 2024 and address validation since the Census date.
-This results in a population density of 1,814 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
-East Melbourne's growth rate of 7.5% since the census is within 2.4 percentage points of the national average of 9.9%, indicating strong growth fundamentals.
-Overseas migration was the primary driver of population growth in recent periods.
+Based on AreaSearch's analysis, East Melbourne's population is around 5,261 as of Feb 2026.
+This reflects an increase of 365 people (7.5%) since the 2021 Census, which reported a population of 4,896 people.
+The change is inferred from the estimated resident population of 5,222 from the ABS as of June 2024 and address validation since the Census date.
+This population level equates to a density ratio of 1,814 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
+East Melbourne's 7.5% growth since the census positions it within 2.4 percentage points of the national average (9.9%), demonstrating competitive growth fundamentals.
+Population growth for the area was primarily driven by overseas migration, which was essentially the sole driver of population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch employs VIC State Government's Regional/LGA projections from 2023, adjusted using weighted aggregation methods to SA2 levels.
-Growth rates by age group are applied across all areas for years 2032 to 2041.
-Future projections indicate above median population growth nationally, with East Melbourne expected to grow by 821 persons to 2041, reflecting a total increase of 14.9% over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, AreaSearch is utilising the VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group from these aggregations are also applied across all areas for years 2032 to 2041.
+Looking at population projections moving forward, an above-median population growth of statistical areas across the nation is projected, with the area expected to grow by 821 persons to 2041 based on the latest annual ERP population numbers, reflecting an increase of 14.9% in total over the 17 years.

 Frequently Asked Questions - Population